 - Works with any bed, easy to install and maintain.

-- Produces a noticeable fan sound on the highest fan speed settings.
+- Produces a fan sound on higher fan speed settings.

 - If you can’t tuck the base unit under your bed (6.5 inches of clearance needed), you need to have it next to your bed.